 Pomodoro’s has been continuously serving the Mooresville community since 1991.
-Originally called “La Pizza”, it’s current name was acquired several years later.
+Originally called “La Pizza”, its current name was acquired several years later.
 In 2007 Pomodoro’s was acquired by Blake Dewey.
-With business increasing, and the desire to offer his guests an improved dining experience, Dewey acquired a new location.
-In the spring of 2010 Pomodoro’s moved from its original location of 15 years to the current Mooresville location.
+With business increasing, in the spring of 2010 Pomodoro’s moved from its original location of 15 years to the current Mooresville location.
 The move allowed for easier access and convenient parking for a Pomodoro’s twice the size of the original.
-Interior designers were consulted to ensure that guests would enjoy a comfortable, delicious meal in an airy dining room with fresh Tuscan colors.
-A fireplace invites guests to curl up in comfy club chairs and sip a great Italian wine, while they check out the internet, read a book or chat with friends.
-The patio seats up to 20 guests under red umbrellas and Italian flags.
-The “Family Room” offers a space for up to 8 guests to enjoy a meal and conversation in their own cozy dining room.
+After 10 years in their new location Interior Designer Alfred Bell helped to transform the interior with bright, bold colors to reflect the strong spirit of the Mooresville community.
+“It’s been a long, troubled year for everyone, so we wanted to offer a bright, new Pomodoro’s with a bit of whimsy to chase away those blues” states Dewey about the new design.
+The fireplace remains a focal point with brightly covered club chairs to relax in while sipping a great Italian wine, checking out the internet, reading a book or chatting with friends.
+The patio offers tables under red umbrellas and Italian flags.
+The “Family Room” offers a space for up to 8 guests to enjoy a meal and conversation in their own cozy room.
 The “Party Room” can privately host groups of up to 40 guests.
-The bar was covered with tiles imported from Italy and thickly padded bar stools were covered in sleek black leather.
-And, of course, the atmosphere is completed with music from all the greats of the “Rat Pack” era.
-No wonder Pomodoro’s, even after 20 years, continues to be the favorite Italian American Restaurant in the Lake Norman / Mooresville area.
+The bar offers an assortment of creative cocktails, craft beer and a large wine selection.
+And, of course, the atmosphere is complete with music from all the greats of the “Rat Pack” era.
+No wonder Pomodoro’s, even after 29 years, continues to be the favorite Italian American Restaurant in the Lake Norman / Mooresville area.

 Dewey, a Denver area resident, has been listening to his neighbors and guests desire for more dining options in the area.
 Early in 2016 plans were made and new business partnerships created to ready the company for a second location.
 The new Denver Pomodoro’s was designed with all the things he and his neighbors have been wanting for years; a truly nice restaurant that can equally appeal to families and those wanting a special, romantic place to have lunch or dinner.
 Sleek, deeply padded booths have been custom designed and built by a local furniture maker.
 Colorful fabrics, dark sawn oak flooring, and a 24 foot long, colorful mural, created by a local artist, welcome you to relax and enjoy a delicious meal “Italian style”.
 Interested in a private party?
 They also have a private dining room, flexible for groups of 10 to 50 guests.
 In the bar, antique wine riddling racks perform double duty as unique wall design as well as to highlight the large wine menu.
 Along with custom oversized bar stools there are several bar-height booths at which to gather with friends.
 A large covered patio is furnished with wicker couches and chairs with thick, deep cushions on which to relax for a drink or appetizers.
 Cast patio tables and chairs also offer al fresco dining options.
 And, of course, to finish the ambiance, music from all the great crooners is sure to set the stage for a restaurant experience sure to please.